isomerpages/moe-westspringsec/_programmes/Character and Citizenship Ed/Sexuality Education.md

 *   Students and teachers are to respect the different attitudes, values and beliefs that different communities may have.
 *   Relevant community resources that are aligned and approved by MOE may be used to supplement schools’ programme.

-You may [Click here](https://www.moe.gov.sg/page%20not%20found?item=%2feducation%2fprogrammes%2fsocial-and-emotional-learning%2fsexuality-education&user=extranet%5cAnonymous&site=moe-website) for more information on MOE Sexuality Education.

 _**eTeens (For Secondary 3 students only)**_